taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 );
 ~~~~~~~~

 The application should show up the same stories as before when you start it.
+You can find this part of the chapter in [the GitHub repository](https://github.com/rwieruch/taming-the-state-hn-app/tree/f6d436fdfdab19296e473fbe7243690e830c1c2b).
 However, there is still no state manipulation happening, because no actions are involved yet.
 Finally in the next part you will dispatch your first action to archive a story.

-### Part 8: First Action
+### Part 7: First Action

-In this part you will dispatch your first action to archive a story.
+In this part, you will dispatch your first action to archive a story.
 The archive action needs to be captured in the new `archiveReducer`.
 It simply stores all archived stories by their id in a list.
+There is no need to duplicate the story entity, because you want to keep the law of a single source of truth.
 The initial state is an empty list, because no story is archived in the beginning.
+When archiving a story, all the previous ids in the state and the new archived id will be used in a new array.
+The JavaScript spread operator is used here.

 {title="src/reducers/archive.js",lang="javascript"}
 ~~~~~~~~